martinzf/get_rotated/README.md

     -W(\tilde{\vec{\omega}}) A &= \dot{A}
 \end{align*}$$

 This matrix ODE could easily be solved numerically, however it turns out that the problem has an analytic solution!!
-I've implemented the algorithm outlined in van Zon et al., 2007 in order to calculate the $A$ matrix at any time $t$.
+I've implemented the algorithm outlined in van Zon & Schofield, 2007 in order to calculate the $A$ matrix at any time $t$.

 ### References
 [van Zon, Ramses & Schofield, Jeremy.
 (2007).
 Numerical implementation of the exact dynamics of free rigid bodies.
 Journal of Computational Physics.
 225. 145-164.
 10.1016/j.jcp.2006.11.019.](https://www.researchgate.net/publication/222535012_Numerical_implementation_of_the_exact_dynamics_of_free_rigid_bodies)